ivy-llc/ivy/docs/partial_source/deep_dive/2_backend_setting.rst

 #. `wrap the functions`_, extending each of them with shared repeated functionality, which is solved via wrapping in
    order to avoid excessive code duplication in every backend function implementation. \
    This is explained in more detail in the next section: :ref:`Function Wrapping`.

+**Round Up**

+This should have hopefully given you a good feel for how the backend framework is set.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!